Vikash-Sinha/AttandaceManagmentSystem/README.md

 # Description

-Binod IDE can be use by java and python developer both they can write and run code very eaisly from here.
-It has diffrent color for keywords,comments, string values etc to support developer to understand code very eaisly.
-It has console features where you can see the output if there is an error in your program and then you run it. error message will show on console window.
+Binod IDE can be used by java and python developers both they can write and run code very easily from here.
+It has different colors for keywords,comments, string values etc to support developers to understand code very easily.
+It has console features where you can see the output if there is an error in your program and then you run it. error message will show on the console window.

 # install these package to run Binode IDE